Book Summary of The Risen Christ: The Forty Days After the Resurrection by Caryll Houselander

 Chapter 1: Resurrection

-“Yet, now in his glorified body, he remained in the same little district, he hid his splendour, he kept the wounds of his Passion, he walked and talked and ate with men.
+One of the most poignant observations in this chapter is Christ’s hiddenness after the Resurrection.
+Despite His glorified state, “in his glorified body, he remained in the same little district, he hid his splendour, he kept the wounds of his Passion, he walked and talked and ate with men.
 He seemed as intent on persuading them to realize that he was human as he had been before on proving that he was divine, and instead of appearing in dazzling light all over the world, he sent other people to carry the news of his Resurrection, people who were still afraid, who still had the stains of their tears on their faces, who were still broken by the grief and horror of Calvary” (12).
+Rather than displaying divine majesty, He emphasized His closeness to humanity—choosing to work through His fragile, grieving disciples.

-The ultimate miracle of Divine Love is this, that the life of the Risen Lord is given to us to give to one another.
+Finally, Houselander beautifully concludes: The ultimate miracle of Divine Love is this, that the life of the Risen Lord is given to us to give to one another.
 It is given to us through our own human loves.
 It is no violation of our simple human nature.
 It is not something which must be cultivated through a lofty spirituality that only few could attain; it does not demand a way of life that is abnormal, or even unusual; it is not a specialized vocation.
 It is to be lived at home, at work, in any place, any circumstances.
 It is to be lived through our natural human relationships, through the people we know, the neighbours we see… So it is that we, sinners, wranglers, weaklings, provided only that we love God, are sent to give the life of the Risen Christ to the whole world, through the daily bread of our human love” (14).
+This Risen Life is not reserved for mystics or spiritual elites—it is to be lived in kitchens, workplaces, and among neighbours.
+Christ’s glory shines through our ordinary relationships when they are animated by love.

 Chapter 2: As I Have Loved You